Brain Cancer Treatment

 At treatment time, the patient lies on the table with his or her custom-fitted face mask secured in place.
 The CyberKnife System’s computer-controlled robot moves around the patient’s body to the various locations from which it delivers radiation to the tumor.
 Nothing is required of the patient during the treatment, except to relax and lie as still as possible.

 Once CyberKnife treatment is complete, most patients quickly return to their daily routines with little interruption of their normal activities.
-If treatment is being delivered in stages, the patient will need to return for additional treatments over the next several days, as determined by his or her physicians.
+If treatment is being delivered in stages, the patient will need to return for additional treatments over the next several days, as determined by physicians.

 Side effects vary from patient to patient.
 Some patients experience minimal side effects from CyberKnife treatments, and these often go away within a week or two.
 Physicians will discuss all possible side effects with their patients prior to treatment.
 They may also prescribe medication designed to control any side effects, should they occur.